Analyzing, and Planning

 Kansas communities large and small are coming together to share visions and opportunities for creating an ideal early childhood care and education system.
 From community engagement sessions to story collection, surveys, and more, here’s an overview of what we’re learning from each of you, and where we aspire to go from here.

 Needs assessment findings illuminate the goals and direction of our state’s plan for early childhood.
 The Strategic Plan is currently being drafted, and we continue to seek input from voices across Kansas to inform the planning process.
-A public document is anticipated in early 2020.

 These community engagement sessions served as an impartial forum for sharing experiences and perspectives on the early childhood care and education system now and in the future.